The Art Of Attracting Hummingbirds To Your Yard

 You don’t need to buy expensive nectar.
 You can make your own easily by mixing 1 part white sugar to 4 parts water.
 Stir until the sugar is completely dissolved.
 Fill the feeder with this mixture, and make sure to clean the feeder every 3 to 4 days, especially in hot weather, to prevent mold growth.

 A clean feeder is essential to the health of the birds.
 Mold and bacteria can quickly build up, causing harm to the hummingbirds.
-Clean the feeder thoroughly with warm, soapy water every few days to keep it safe.
+Here is more thorough information on how to clean a hummingbird feeder.

 To view more information about hummingbird feeding click on what do hummingbirds eat.